-The Students' Union affords a recognized means of communication between the student body and the University administration, and represents its members in all matters affectine their interests.
+The Students' Union affords a recognized means of communication between the student body and the University administration, and represents its members in all matters affecting their interests.
 It aims to promote the cultural, educational and recreational life of the University and to encourage a permanent interest among graduates in the life and progress of student activities within the University.
 The Students' Union also makes representations to government and other bodies outside the University on behalf of its members.

-Membership of the Students' Union is compulsory for all registered students of the University; the annual subscription for full-time and part-time students is set out later, in Rules Procedures, Enrolment and Procedures and Fees Schedules, section 15.
+Membership of the Students' Union is compulsory for all registered students of the University; the annual subscription for full-time and part-time students is set out later, in Rules and Procedures, Enrolment and Procedures and Fees Schedules, section 15.
 Fees.
-All alumni of the University are eligible for Life Membership.
+Only those persons who were enrolled as Life Members prior to January 1 1985, shall retain such membership.

 The Students' Union is governed by a Council consisting in the main of elected student representatives from the various faculties of the University.
 There are also representatives of the University Council, Life Members, the Staff Association and the Sports Association.
-The Council is elected annually.
+The Council is elected annually in May-June.